Mark Souder: Resignation

-On May 18, 2010, Souder announced he would resign from Congress effective Friday, May 21, after admitting to an affair with Tracy Meadows Jackson, a married female staffer.
+On May 18, 2010, Souder announced he would resign from Congress effective Friday, May 21, after admitting to an affair with Tracy Meadows Jackson, a staffer.
 He and Jackson had made a television video in which they both extolled the virtues of abstinence.
 In a written statement released that morning, Souder said:

 It is with great regret I announce that I am resigning from the U.S. House of Representatives as well as resigning as the Republican nominee for Congress in this fall's election. ...
 I sinned against God, my wife and my family by having a mutual relationship with a part time member of my staff.
 I am so shamed to have hurt those I love.

 Souder deviated from his written statement when reading it aloud to the Fort Wayne press later in the morning to explain why, unlike many legislators admitting adultery, he did not have his wife of 30 years at his side:

 I'm sick of politicians who drag their spouses up in front of the cameras rather than confronting the problem they caused.